Stackathon-fsa/Spark/README.md

 ```
 ## Setup

-Application currently isn't deployed (in progress) so you must create a database on your system
+Application uses postgresql

 ```bash
 createdb stackathon-tinder-clone
 ```

-After connecting to the database you may be interested in seeding the database with some users
+After connecting to the database you may want to seed the database with some users

 ```bash
 npm run seed